 Assessing your child doesn’t have to be complicated.
 My favorite motto for just about everything homeschool related is “Keep It Simple!”
-So keep that in mind as you read through this list, and remember that there are several different ways to assess.
-Any one way is not better than another.
-You must choose what best fits your schedule, your style, your child, and your curriculum.
+So, keep that in mind as you read through this list, and remember there are several different ways to assess.
+Choose the way that fits your schedule, your style, your child, and your curriculum.
 Let’s get started.

 1. Assess and Document Learning with a Checklist